nadakarram/PRODIGY_FS_2/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## Installation and usage instruction

+1.	install the project;
+2.	import the MySQL database” better” or run migration by command php artisan migrate

+3.	then run seeder  by command php artisan db:seed
+4. Open Examp and start Apache and MySQL
+5.	php artisan serves to run web
+6.	if the images do not appear run php artisan storage:link

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: